 Path 1 is "short" and reflects that the student has consistent, retrievable memory constructs in their long-term memory.

-Path 2 is "slightly longer" and relfects memory constructs with high retrievability.
+Path 2 is "slightly longer" and reflects memory constructs with high retrievability.

 Path 3 is "long" and reflects that the student is still learning and the memory constructs are "under development."

-TRQs are assignable learning activities that contain spaced repetition, retrieval practice, and interleaving.
+TRQs are high-stakes, assignable learning activities that contain spaced repetition, retrieval practice, and interleaving.
 Historically, teachers have "suggested" these learning techniques, but students do assignments at an exceedingly higher rate than suggestions.
-TRQs are the first low-stakes assignments to help students learn the course knowledge necessary to solve problems requiring critical thought.
+To achieve an outcome where students possess a dense forest of course knowledge, TRQs must be administered as high-stakes (e.g. 20% of course grade) assignments to "motivate" students to acquire knowledge necessary to solve problems that require critical thought.
 The typical assignments (quizzes, homework, exams) primarily posed questions that assess students at the Application, Analysis or Synthesis levels of cognitive thought.
 Success on these traditional assignments require the student to make connections between memory constructs from long-term memory.
 When the memory constructs are missing or not well-formed the assignment quickly leads to frustration.
-For homework assignments, students alleviate their frustration by finding "help" as this appears to be the shortest path to the completion of the assignment.
+For homework assignments, students alleviate their frustration by finding "help" as this appears to be the shortest (read "save TIME") path to the completion of the assignment.
 "Help" may be the instructor, a teaching assistant or another student AND "help" may be a thorough explanation (with follow-up questions to ensure learning has occurred) or just the answer - homework assignments cannot discriminate between the two.